le717/PatchIt/Documentation/Settings.md

 -------

 * The **PatchIt!** Settings files contains all the required info to install a Patch to the proper location.
-* The Settings files are written using UTF-8 encoding, and can be edited in any editor that supports UTF-8 encoding.
+* The Settings files are written using [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited in any editor that supports such encoding.
 * The third line of the Settings files defines the current state of the first-run check.
 In a fresh installation of **PatchIt!**, the number is `0` (zero), meaning the settings have not been set up.
-After a game installation is selected, the number is changed to `1`, meaning it is complete.
+After a game installation is selected, the number is changed to `1`, meaning no action is needed.
-* The fifth line contains the version of *LEGO Racers* the user in installing mods to.
+* The seventh line of the _LEGO Racers_ settings contains the game's version release.
 It has two values: `1999` and `2001`.
-  It comes to this conclusion by checking for the existence of `LEGORacers.icd`, which is present only in the 1999 release.
+It detects the version by checking for the existence of `LEGORacers.icd`, which is present only in the 1999 release.
+There is no such check for _LEGO LOCO_.
-* The *Settings* folder, in which the Settings files are saved, is located in the same directory as `PatchIt.exe`.
+* The _Settings_ folder, in which the Settings files are saved, is located in the same directory as `PatchIt.exe`.
-* Data for each game **PatchIt!** support is saved in a separate `.cfg` in the *Settings* folder
+* Data for each game **PatchIt!** support is saved in a separate `.cfg` in the _Settings_ folder
-* Each file uses the name of the supported game (sans LEGO).
+* Each file uses the name of the supported game (except for the word `LEGO`).

-Example LEGO Racers Settings
+LEGO Racers Settings
 ----------------------------

-* File name: ***Racers.cfg***
+* File name: _**Racers.cfg**_

 ```
 // PatchIt!
 V1.1.x LEGO Racers Settings